parispittman/community/committee-steering/governance/sig-governance.md

 - Create a charter and have it approved according to the [SIG charter process]
 - Meet regularly, at least for 30 minutes every 3 weeks, except November and December
 - Keep up-to-date meeting notes, linked from the SIG's page in the community repo
-- Record meetings and make them publicly available on a YouTube playlist
+- Record meetings and make them publicly available on the Kubernetes Community [YouTube playlist]
 - Report activity with the community via the kubernetes-dev mailing list at least once a quarter.
 Whichever format the SIG uses should _always_ be reported to the kubernetes-dev mailing list as this is the list the community depends on for SIG updates.
   - Each SIG is assigned an update during the monthly community meeting throughout the year.
 The meeting host will publish the notes to the kubernetes-dev mailing list with the update.
   - If a SIG is doing an update during KubeCon + CloudNativeCon, the SIG Chairs should ensure that a link to the recording of the video is sent to the kubernetes-dev mailing list.